 Many people have life changing events happen to them, and dealing with that can be a real challenge.

-What all of these competitors share apart from being disabled is that they accept that they will never be the same as able-bodied people, but they are not going to be beaten.
-They may not win the race, but they wear a smile doing it.
+What all of these competitors share apart from being disabled is that they must have accepted that they will never be the same as able-bodied people, but they were not going to be beaten.

 Wear a smile